excalidraw/excalidraw/README.md

 ### Create a collaboration session manually

-In order to create a session manually you just need to generate a link of this form:
+In order to create a session manually, you just need to generate a link of this form:

 ```
 https://excalidraw.com/#room=[0-9a-f]{20},[a-zA-Z0-9_-]{22}